lfnovo/lfnovo/README.md

   *An Open Source implementation of Notebook LM with more flexibility and features.
 Scaling learning privately, and accelerating knowledge creation.*

 - [**Content Core**](https://github.com/lfnovo/content-core):
   *Extract what matters from any media source.
 From audio, video, documents and links.
-Make their content available for LLMs to process.*
+Make their content available for LLMs to process.
+Works as a Python Library, CLI utility, MCP Server and Raycast Extension.*

 - [**AI Prompter**](https://github.com/lfnovo/ai-prompter):
   *A tiny library to handle prompts easily with Jinja, allowing for experimentation and optimization of LLM prompts (langchain compatible).*